 If you’re living away from home for the first time, you might be a little nervous about sharing your space with a roommate.
 You’ll be glad to know that our hand-matching process will increase your odds of a positive relationship.
 And you might also like to hear about the countless students before you who have found lifelong friendships in residence.

 When will I find out about my room type and roommate?

 St. Jerome's completes its room allocation process toward the end of August.
 Approximately half of our beds are in single rooms and the other half are in double rooms.

 When making single room allocations, we start with students that have verified accessibility requirements and have submitted an Accessible Housing Application to the Housing office by June 1st.
 Remaining single rooms are allocated based on a lottery.
-Students who are placed into a single room will receive an additional fee of $400 on their fee statement in the last week of August.
+Students who are placed into a single room will receive an additional fee on their fee statement.

 Drawing on their extensive experience in guiding and supporting students in residence, our Residence Dons do their best to find compatible roommates based on similar interests and lifestyles.
 But they rely on what you tell them on the Lifestyle Preferences Form that you submit when you’re confirming your place in the SJU residence.
 So this is the time to be honest about yourself!

 If you and your friend want to live together, we’ll try our best to have that happen.
 If you’re both offered a space in the SJU Residence, and you’d like to room with each other, both of you should indicate your wishes on the "Roommate Selection" tab of the Lifestyle Preferences Form.
 We’ll make every effort to grant your request.